daggerstuff/ai/training_ready/packages/apex/README.md

-# Lightning.ai Training Package - KAN-28 Enhanced
+# Apex - KAN-28 Enhanced Training Package
 ## Complete Training Package for Pixelated Empathy with 6-Component Integration

-This package contains everything needed to train the therapeutic AI model on Lightning.ai with the newly integrated KAN-28 components.
+**Apex** contains everything needed to train the therapeutic AI model on Lightning.ai with the newly integrated KAN-28 components.

 ## 📦 Package Contents